nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/app_overview.md

 - **Contract to dcim.InventoryItem** - links contract to Inventory Item
 - **Software to CVE** - links Software to CVE

-This plugin provides the following jobs:
+This app provides the following jobs:

 - **Device Software Validation Report** - generates a report showing the summary of devices running valid/invalid software version
 - **Inventory Item Software Validation Report** - generates a report showing the summary of inventory items running valid/invalid software version